key-lime-box/simplemq/README.md

 Before publishing messages, the applications need to be registered as publisher.
 This is a one-time action which is normally done during installation, not at runtime.

 ## Publishing a Message

 POST `/api/queues/{queueId}/publish`

 A message can be published by posting a payload object (JSON) to this REST service.

+*Note*: if there are no subscriber to a queue, the messages published will not be recorded.

 ## Listing the Subscribers